david-westreicher/alcazar/README.md

 TODO
 -----------
 * fix one loop problem (find loops and add the negated form to the formula)
-* helper variables should be handled nicer
 * show error if formula UNSAT
+* dynamic drawing for gui
-* gui
+* set size in gui
+* load/save option in menu bar

 Version
 ----